helium/HIP/0024-transfer-percentage-of-hotspot.md

 The rationale for this change is as follows.

 1. Enable trust-minimized co-ownership of hotspots
-2. Reduce the time and energy necessary to maintain host-owner relationships
+2. Reduce the time, energy, and level of trust necessary to maintain host-owner relationships
-3. Allow hosts to see their hotspot and HNT earnings breakdowns within the Helium app
+3. Allow hosts to see their hotspot and HNT earnings breakdowns in real-time within the Helium app
-4. Remove DC cost associated with regularly paying out HNT
+4. Remove DC cost associated with owners regularly paying out HNT to hosts
 5. Simplify tax reporting

 An alternative design would be to allow owners to allocate a percentage of HNT earnings from a